 January 28, 2018

 Being a large site (11 acres) Almondell presents ESME with exciting opportunities to do something more than just running trains for the members.
-It opens the door to the community at large to not only engage with model engineering, but to learn associated skills.
+The Heritage Centre and Museum opens the door to the community at large to not only engage with model engineering, but to learn associated skills.
 ESME is already actively involved with educational and volunteer activities based around the development of AMEC and environmental aspects associated with managing and caring for our woodland for future generations to enjoy.

 What do I do Next?